kitspace-forks/noodle-spawnling-gecko/README.md

 <img src="doc/front.png" width="45%" title="Rendered view of the PCB front side"></img>

+I am building a noodle spawnling for myself and also wanted to learn more about programming ARM Cortex uCs, so I made this brain board to do both at the same time.

 ## Features
   * Silicon Labs Happy Gecko EFM32HG309 microcontroller (the same one as on the [tomu.im](https://tomu.im))
   * buzzer